 If you’re planning a solo trip to Italy, that may be the perfect opportunity to treat yourself to a luxurious Tuscan experience.

-The La Bagnaia Golf and Spa Resort is located in the medieval town of Bagnaia.
+The La Bagnaia Golf and Spa Resort are located in the medieval town of Bagnaia.
 The staff is famous for their attention to detail.

 Here, you’ll be minutes from Siena’s historic and cultural sites, as well as wineries, tours, and other activities.

-Rates for a single room starts at approximately $700 for four nights.
+Rates for a single room start at approximately $700 for four nights.

 Vacation rentals for a family of four in Rome